-Although I have other classes I could focus on, I like to use my Intro to Psychology course for a look into what I am learning in the classroom because the discrepancies are pretty rapid-fire.
+Although I have other classes I could focus on, I like to use my Intro to Psychology course for a look into what I am learning in the classroom.
 Professor G does not shove atheism/evolution/anti-religion down our throats.
 She teaches in a matter-of-fact way, drawing from examples in everyday life, filtering it through her worldview.

 Last week, she covered the concepts that humans learn in different stages of their lives.
 (For the record, I have no beef with Piaget’s theory of cognitive development.)
 After this, we delved into moral development (we're studying Kohlberg's theory).